luclucky/HabitatConnectivity_Colonization/README.md

  - **tiles_10x10km.shp**:\
    Polygon-Shapefile dataset representing 25 coextensive squares covering the raster dataset.

-The datasets are stored in the repository folder [geoDATA](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/geoDATA_gitHUB) and have initially be imported into the database-schema **stream_network**; accordingly the schema has to be created and named in advance.
+The datasets are stored in the repository folder [geoDATA](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/geoDATA_gitHUB) and have initially be imported into the database-schema **stream_network**; the schema has to be [created and named](https://www.postgresql.org/docs/9.3/sql-createschema.html) accordingly in advance.
 For the import into the database see e.g. [PostGIS 2.4.8dev Manual](https://postgis.net/stuff/postgis-2.4.pdf) - 4.4.Loading GIS (Vector) Data & 5.1 Loading and Creating Rasters.

 ### C. PYTHON CODE